Deploying Azure NetApp Files Preview Features Using Terraform AzAPI Provider

 The AzAPI provider is a very thin layer on top of the Azure ARM REST APIs.
 Use this new provider to authenticate to and manage Azure resources and functionality using the Azure Resource Manager APIs directly.

-The diagram below depicts the architecture to deploy for the test. image-center
+The diagram below depicts the architecture to deploy for the test.

-Azure NetApp Files preview features 🕵️♀️
+Azure NetApp Files Preview Features 🕵️♀️

-Note The Unix permissions you specify apply only for the volume mount point (root directory).
-You can modify the Unix permissions on the source volume but not on the destination volume that is in a cross-region replication configuration.
+You can modify the Unix permissions on the source volume but not on the destination volume in a cross-region replication configuration.

-Azure NetApp Files resource provider configuration
+Azure NetApp Files Resource Provider Configuration

 resource "azurerm_resource_provider_registration" "anf" {